 Now, don’t worry when you get to this page.
 Pick the broadest category for your business.
 I’m assuming you’d select event planner, but if you specialize in weddings, go for “wedding planner.”

 In the very next step, you’ll be able to get granular.
 Even so, don’t stress it, if you’re worried about missing a relevant tag.
 You can edit these details at any time after registration!

-Does Address Matter on Google My Business for Event Planners?
+Does Address Matter on Google Business Profile for Event Planners?

 Whelp, now we get to a thorny issue.
 Many freelance event planners work from a home office.
 Luckily, Google allows you to not select an address, but first, mull this over.
 A local address is a little trick to compete with larger companies at the local level.

 Google likes to know where your business is in relation to the customer, especially in mobile searches.
 You’re affirming to Google that you’re extra relevant to customers in your area.

 That’s not going to tie you to the location.
 You’re also able to indicate a willingness to travel and list the areas you serve that are outside of your immediate neighborhood.

 Then it’s a matter of adding email, phone, and website.
 Pretty simple.

 Before we get to the dashboard, Google’s going to begin the verification process.
 By claiming and verifying your business, you’re confirming to Google that you’re legit.
 It’s like giving Google the confidence to send customers your way, knowing you’re a real business.

 Take Your Event Business Profile to The Next Level